Rasa von Werder: Female bodybuilding and strip dancing

-Everts had also apparently modeled for famed photographers Irving Penn and Helmut Newton.
-The first for Vogue Magazine, 1980, featured her arm flexing a bicep pose, which was used in Vogue and the New York Times Newspaper advertising the article.
+Everts had also apparently modeled for famed photographers Irving Penn and Helmut Newton as well.
+The first for Vogue magazine, 1980, featured her arm flexing a bicep pose, which was used in Vogue and the New York Times advertising the article.
 Helmut Newton photographed her in a layout for Oui, doing exercises in a white bikini and a white mink coat, but the article was not used because a male model in the spread - Jimmy the Greek - threatened to sue.
 He apparently said "the guys won't like it - you don't know these guys" and he threatened to punch Helmut Newton out.

 Despite having been the catalyst for female bodybuilding and training hard for the event, she was barred from entering the 1981 Caesars Palace Boardwalk Regency IFBB in Atlantic City, apparently due to her controversial "Stripping for God" around that time.
 She had called the lady who was put in charge by phone to ask admittance to the contest, but the latter apparently rambled about other women and did not invite her, no reason given (likely instructions from the IFBB).
 However, by then, Everts had already accomplished her goal, which was changing the Overton Window for female body building.
-Encyclopedia Britannica names Abye "Pudgy" Stockton of the 1940s-1950s as the first female body builder - but she did not change the Overton Window - she did not appear in national/ international venues for the sport - she remained in the 'underground'.
+Encyclopædia Britannica names Abye "Pudgy" Stockton of the 1940s-1950s as the first female body builder, but she did not change the Overton Window.
+That is, she did not appear in national/international venues for the sport; she thus remained in the "underground".
 Universal female muscle shows did not follow her lead.
-No established body building organization except the WBBG has awarded any female body builder the title of 'first' except that bestowed on Everts.
+No established bodybuilding organization except the WBBG has awarded any female body builder the title of 'first' except that which was bestowed on Everts.

-Everts won the titles of Miss Nude Universe in July 1967, totally nude in front of a nude audience, Miss Americana 2nd place and Best Body in 1972 (on the same stage as Arnold Schwarzenegger), Miss Body Beautiful 2nd place in 1973, first place Miss Body Beautiful U.S.A. in 1974, and Miss Americana 2nd place & Best Body 1974 (the same stage as Arnold Schwarzenegger again).
+Everts won the titles of Miss Nude Universe in July 1967, by strutting and bouncing around totally nude in front of a totally nude audience, Miss Americana 2nd place and Best Body in 1972 (on the same stage as Arnold Schwarzenegger), Miss Body Beautiful 2nd place in 1973, first place Miss Body Beautiful U.S.A. in 1974, and Miss Americana 2nd place & Best Body 1974 (the same stage as Arnold Schwarzenegger again).
 At the end of this show all the male winners posed on an elevated platform - Kellie had two trophies - Second place Miss Americana and Miss Americana Best Body so she felt she deserved to be there.
 She hopped onto the platform and posed with Arnold, but he maneuvered and moved closer and closer to her until she had to hop off the stage.